 The idea of cooking my own food and eating healthy again, with fresh veggies and the vegan yogurt I just found in the deli shop, made me fall in love with Los Barriles. 🙂

 I just cannot live on junk food for too long.

-I was so happy for that great deal only 55 USD per night for such a luxury.
+I was so happy about that great deal only 55 USD per night for such a luxury.

 It was already 6 pm and I was ready for a nice warm shower and slip into bed to check out all the pictures and videos I took in the past day.

 How happy I was to be there alone and do exactly what I wanted to do.